BhavyeMathur/goopylib-v1/README.md

 * Button is_clicked() function returns False if the button hasn't been drawn

 * Renamed the `BezierCurve()` function to `RawBezierCurve()` and created a faster `BezierCurve()` function that uses matrices
+* Added Linear & Cosine Interpolation Functions
+* Worked on a graphical application to allow users to create their own custom ease functions

+* The Line Object is no longer a subclass of _BBox but rather it's own object
+* Added a Curved Line Object

+* Added Mangling Functions to the `Point` class and added more to the `Colour` class
+* Changed the `__pow__` function for colours and Points to use `pow(a, b, m)` and not `a ** b % m`

 #### 1.0.39-beta 9th July 2020